jarviscanada/jarvis_data_eng_JasmeetBrar/springboot/README.md

 #### Trader Controller

-The Trade Account Controller allows the users to traders and account information, and also deposit or withdraw funds from a trader's account.
+The Trade Account Controller allows the users to manage traders and account information, and also deposit or withdraw funds from a trader's account.

 Endpoints: